LutherTS/jscomments/README.md

 - `variations.referenceVariant`: Defines the variant of the reference variation.
 - `variations.allowIncompleteVariations`: Defines the behavior of the error handling in case of variations that do not match one-to-one with the reference variation.
 If `true`, allows incomplete variations data to remain.
 If `false`, errors and guides the fixing of missing variations data.

-When triggering tutorial mode, please select `with variations` for a thorough and actionable example.
+When triggering **tutorial mode**, please select `with variations` for a thorough and actionable example.

 ## `comments.config.js`